-- All members of staff have been provided with a copy of part one or annex A of the current version of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff. - Academy leaders, including the DSL and governors/trustees will read KCSIE 2023 in its entirety. - leaders and all Academy members of staff who work directly with children will read annex B of KCSIE 2023. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them via LAT Thrive. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
-All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the Academy Internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
-This will be achieved via annual academy training refresher and update training, e-learning and external provider training. - Online safety training for staff will be integrated, aligned and considered as part of the whole Academy safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will be achieved via e-bulletins, e-learning, staff meetings and external agency information. - Bearsted Primary Academy recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape academy safeguarding arrangements and child protection policies.
-This will be achieved via input from knowledgeable and experienced staff, inviting input from staff in meetings and in general.
+- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff.
+In addition, - Setting management staff, including the DSL will read KCSIE in its entirety. - o All members of staff who work directly with children will read annex B. - o All members of staff have signed to confirm that they have read and understood the KCSIE guidance shared with them via LAT Thrive. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of our internal safeguarding processes, as part of their induction.
+This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.

+- All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
+This training will be updated at least annually.
+This is achieved through annual academy training refreshers and update training, e-learning and external provider training. - Online safety training for staff will be integrated, aligned and considered as part of the whole setting safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This will be achieved via e-bulletins, e-learning, staff meetings and external agency information. - Bearsted Primary Academy recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape our safeguarding arrangements and child protection policies.
+This will be achieved via input from knowledgeable and experienced staff, inviting input from staff in meetings and in general. - The DSL will maintain an up-to-date record of who has been trained and will provide an annual report detailing safeguarding training undertaken.